Mount Dandenong

-Mount Dandenong is a small township/suburb of Greater Melbourne, Victoria, Australia, 44 km east from Melbourne's central business district, located within the Shire of Yarra Ranges local government area.
+Mount Dandenong, sometimes styled as Mt.
+Dandenong, is a township and suburb of the Greater Melbourne area in Victoria, Australia, 44 km east of the Melbourne central business district (CBD), located within the local government area of the Shire of Yarra Ranges.
 Mount Dandenong recorded a population of 1,271 at the 2021 census.

-Light to moderate snowfalls occur on Mount Dandenong a few times most years, mostly frequently between late winter and late spring.
+Light to moderate snowfalls occur on Mount Dandenong a few times most years, most frequently between late winter and late spring.
 The area around Mount Dandenong experienced a highly unusual summer snow fall on Christmas Day 2006.

 History

 Originally the town was to be named Mount Corhanwarrabul, but due to the problems that were foreseen with the spelling and pronunciation of this name, the Surveyor-General's office opted to name it Mount Dandenong.
 However, today there is still a Mount Corhanwarrabul, which is on the site of Burkes Lookout.
 The town of Mount Dandenong was settled in 1893, along with a neighbouring town, Olinda.
 It was around this time that the Government established 10 acre farms that would be used to harvest timber.

 By around 1900 the town had its own general store and primary school.
 The Post Office, opened in 1902, was closed and replaced by one at Kalorama in 1991.
 In 1922 the first motorcars were seen in operation in Mount Dandenong.

 In 1938, the 1938 Kyeema Crash occurred eighteen people were killed when the Kyeema, an Australian National Airways DC-2, VH-UYC crashed.

 A proposal around 2002 for the building of a large "Melbourne" sign on the mountain, similar to the Hollywood sign, was vigorously opposed and not pursued.